IBM-Cloud/gp-common/README.md

 You can now download the translated messages by clicking the **DOWNLOAD** button.
 Or you can access the translated messages directly in your app by using one of the SDKs or Plug-ins.
 To get started, head to the [SDKs and Plug-ins](#download) section.

 ### 4. Credentials
 In order to access the service instance through the RESTful API, SDKs, or Plug-ins, you will need to provide the necessary credentials.
-To see the credentials, find the service instance in the Bluemix dashboard and click **View Credentials**:
+To see the credentials, find the service instance in the IBM Cloud dashboard and click **View Credentials**:

 ![New Instance](images/new-instance.png "New Instance")

 ![Credentials](images/creds.png "Credentials")

-**Note:** If the service instance is connected to an app on Bluemix, the credentials can be accessed from the app's environment variables - the SDKs automatically take care of this.
+**Note:** If the service instance is connected to an app on IBM Cloud, the credentials can be accessed from the app's environment variables - the SDKs automatically take care of this.

 **Caution!** The default credentials shown above provide complete access to the service instance, including the ability to delete and modify bundles.
 When you are using the service in a production app, it is recommended that you create a new **Reader** account through the **API Users** tab.
 The Reader account can only read bundle data.